AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 ![AISA Decision Intelligence Layer](images/aisa-skyline.png)

-# AISA - Decision Intelligence Layer
+# AISA's Decision Intelligence Layer

 A Decision Intelligence Layer for the agentic economy - enabling simulation of funding, coordination, and ownership systems before they are deployed.